AdrianPaulCarrieres/AdrianPaulCarrieres/README.md

 ## Working on...

-- Learning Kubernetes and AWS
+- Finshing learning Kubernetes, AWS and Terraform
 - Learning Rust

 ## In the future...